Yphanikumar5/integrations/aws-elasticache/README.md

 ### METRICS

 For more information about the metrics emitted by Amazon ElastiCache, visit the service's homepage at <a target="_blank" href="https://aws.amazon.com/elasticache/">https://aws.amazon.com/elasticache/</a>.

-### RECOMMENDED METRICS

-There are no recommended metrics on CloudWatch.

 ### LICENSE